Gujarats/nearest/README.md

 In app.go : call all the connection database (database) -> pass it to model (model) -> call hanlder for hanlde the incoming request (controller)
 Basically liket this : main->database-> model -> handler->controller

-I hope this repository could help you to learn some basic developing API using Go.